phalcon/blog/_posts/2019-01-31-new-documents-awesome-hosting.md

 We also used Google Webmaster Tools to figure out where are any broken links and add appropriate redirects for those pages.
 More on that below.

 ### v4 Documentation
-With the v4 documentation we focused on reaching the following goals:
+The documentation should be suitable for all type of users.
+From beginner to expert.
+To achieve that have set the following goals for v4:
 - The documentation site must offer a clear and easy to navigate design
 - The site must be mobile friendly
 - The code examples must be thorough and snippets of code should be avoided